-Lucky for me I love lists.
-And I knew that if I wanted to get this done once and for all I was going to need a killer list.
+Lucky for me, I love making and following to-do lists.
+And I knew that if I wanted to get this done once and for all, I was going to need a killer list.

 D/M PRO TIP: Every time you declutter, be sure to dress the part.
 From head to toe.
 Have an outfit that you wear whenever you are decluttering.
-A t-shirt, jeans, and sneakers.
+A T-shirt, jeans, and sneakers.
 Call this your uniform.
 Get into the habit of wearing this every time you work.

 Time-consuming?
 Yes.
 Game-changing?
 You better believe it.

-I firmly believe that without that list I would never have been able to declutter my home and then organize it to where it is today.
+I firmly believe that without that list, I would never have been able to declutter my home and then organize it to where it is today.

-Remember this is more than just a decluttering calendar, this is a room by room guide.
+Remember, this is more than just a decluttering calendar, this is a room-by-room guide.
 A roadmap of sorts.
 One that is meant to instill new habits as you go along so you never EVER have to do this again.

 Step #1.
 Focus on one room at a time.

 Each month deals with just one room.
 One space in your home.
 Try to keep your focus there the entire time so you can see progress happen as the weeks go on.
 When you are tempted to move around things only get worse instead of better.
-By working in one room from start to finish you might just find this a litter easier than you may realize.
+By working in one room from start to finish, you might just find this a litter easier than you may realize.

 Step #2.
 Work on habits as you go.

-Most of the tasks on my decluttering and organizing calendar can be completed in just a few minutes each day.
-Make a mental goal to work when you can so you don’t risk upsetting your already busy schedule.
+Most of the tasks on the decluttering and organizing calendar can be completed in just a few minutes each day.
+Make a mental goal to work when you can so you don’t risk upsetting your busy schedule.
 10-20 minutes before work or even before bed can be all you need to make amazing progress.

-Step #4.
+#4.
 Dress the part.

 Step #5.
 Have a distraction.

 This is by far my very best decluttering tip.
 Have a mental distraction.
 I like to listen to an audiobook or a favorite playlist.
 This not only helps to keep me moving more quickly but helps keep those thoughts out of my head.
-You know the ones.
+You know, the ones.